boborodono/School_Distrcit_Analysis/README.md

 <br/>
 ![Thomas High School New](https://github.com/boborodono/School_District_Analysis/blob/main/Resources/Images/New_Top_Schools.PNG)<br/>
 <br/>
-Because of the very small difference in THS's test scores after removing it's ninth grade cohorts results, Thomas High School's position within the district remains unchanged.
+Because of the very small difference in THS's test scores after removing it's ninth grade cohorts' results, Thomas High School's position within the district remains unchanged.
 You can see the miniscule score changes more clearly in the two images above as we have extended the test score values out to the millionths place.
 <br/>

 ### How does replacing the ninth-grade scores affect the following: